OpenZWave/python-openzwave/docs/DEVEL.rst

     sudo make tests-deps

-To launch all the tests suite (about 140 tests), use the followind command :
+To launch all the tests suite (about 140 tests), use the following command :

 .. code-block:: bash

     make tests

-To launch on ly some tests :
+To launch particular tests :

 .. code-block:: bash